 Implant-supported Bridges are a variety supported by dental implants.
-You need one dental implant for every missing tooth to hold the bridge in place.
+You need one dental implant near you for every missing tooth to hold the bridge in place.
 Implant-supported Bridges offer you security and stability and are incredibly comfortable because dental implants are stable and reliable.

 You require two visits to Admire Dental – Bristol to complete the dental bridge procedure.
 During the first visit, you receive local anesthesia in the teeth neighboring the gap to ensure the process is comfortable.
 Next, the healthy teeth serving as abutments are reshaped by filing the tops and sides to hold the dental crown for holding the Pontic.
 After the preparation, molds are taken for the dental lab to manufacture your custom-fit dental bridge.
 Finally, you receive a temporary bridge to protect the prepared supporting teeth.